bhisaac/5eFP/5eFP-SRD.md

 **Size.** Elves range from under 5 to over 6 feet tall and have slender builds.
 Your size is Medium.

 **Speed.** Your base walking speed is 6 squares.

-**Darkvision.** Accustomed to twilit forests and the night sky, you have superior vision in dark and dim conditions.
-You can see in dim light within 12 squares of you as if it were bright light, and in darkness as if it were dim light.
-You can’t discern color in darkness, only shades of gray.

 **Keen Senses.** You gain advantage on Perception checks.